Categories

 .

-Self-employment and self-reliance were the default life path expectations for young people of the early 19th century, and were closely allied with productive, basic education of the type systematically denied to young people today.
+Rather than the indefinite postponement, under control by “educational” specialists, of the pursuit of an active, self-realized life, self-employment and self-reliance were the default life path expectations for young people of the early 19th century, and were closely allied with productive, basic education of the type systematically denied to young people today.

 .